Table of Contents

 If you select the option “Quiesce guest file system” when taking snapshot, <quiesce> flag is 1 or true, It quiesce the file system in the virtual machine.
 Quiescing a file system is a process of bringing the on-disk data of a physical or virtual computer into a state suitable for backups.
 This process might include such operations as flushing dirty buffers from the operating system’s in-memory cache to disk, or other higher-level application-specific tasks.

-Virtual machine needs to be “powered on” State to take snapshot with quiesce file system option and also it requires VMware Tools to be installed on the Guest OS to quiesce the file system in the virtual machine.
+The virtual machine needs to be “powered on” State to take a snapshot with the quiesce file system option and also it requires VMware Tools to be installed on the Guest OS to quiesce the file system in the virtual machine.

 Note: Quiescing indicates pausing or altering the state of running processes on a computer, particularly those that might modify information stored on disk during a backup, to guarantee a consistent and usable backup.
 Quiescing is not necessary for memory snapshots; it is used primarily for backups.